-The following was a summary of the work performed by the Remuneration Committee in year 2021:
+The following was a summary of the work performed by the Remuneration Committee in year 2022:

-- 1. reviewed the Group's emolument policy and structure for the remuneration of Directors and senior management of the Group, having regard to the Group's operating results, individual performance and comparable market statistics. - assessed the performance of the executive Directors and considered the remuneration package of executive Directors by reference to the prevailing packages with companies listed on the main Board of the Stock Exchange. - 3. reviewed the relevant disclosures made in the Directors' Report of the Annual Report. - 4. reviewed the Corporate Governance Report, which was included in the Annual Report. - 5. reviewed the Group's compliance with the Code. - 6. considered those topics, which were requested by the Board and reviewed those relevant documents.
+- 1. reviewed and made recommendation to the Board on the remuneration package of a newly appointed executive Director and non-executive Directors. - 2. reviewed the Group's emolument policy and structure for the remuneration of Directors and senior management of the Group, having regard to the Group's operating results, individual performance and comparable market statistics. - 3. assessed the performance of the executive Directors and considered the remuneration package of executive Directors by reference to the prevailing packages with companies listed on the main Board of the Stock Exchange. - 4. reviewed the relevant disclosures made in the Directors' Report of the Annual Report. - 5. reviewed the Corporate Governance Report, which was included in the Annual Report. - 6. reviewed the Group's compliance with the Code. - 7. considered those topics, which were requested by the Board and reviewed those relevant documents. - 8.
+No matters relating to the share option scheme adopted by the Company in 2007 were required to be approved or reviewed by the Remuneration Committee.

 Details of the remuneration of each of the Directors of the Company are set out in note 13 to the consolidated financial statements.
-Pursuant to code provision B.1.5 of the CG Code, the annual remuneration of the member of the senior management by band for the year ended 31st December 2021 is set out below:
+Pursuant to code provision E.1.5 of the CG Code, the annual remuneration of the member of the senior management by band for the year ended 31st December 2022 is set out below: